fish-carolyn/p8105_squirrel_final/Proposal.md

 pests, vectors for diseases, such as rabies, and snacks to local predators, we aim to describe behavioral trends and spatial distribution of squirrel sightings in Central Park using 2018 Squirrel Census data2.

+#### Intended final product

+A descriptive report of Central Park squirrel demography and behavior.
+Results will also be shared via a GitHub hosted Webpage and a short explanatory video.